-This improves your SEO as search engine algorithms analyse page titles to determine the relevance and context of a webpage’s content.
-By optimising your page titles with relevant keywords and accurate descriptions, you increase the chances of search engines properly indexing and ranking your website for relevant search queries.
+This improves your SEO as search engine algorithms analyze page titles to determine the relevance and context of a webpage’s content.
+By optimizing your page titles with relevant keywords and accurate descriptions, you increase the chances of search engines properly indexing and ranking your website for relevant search queries.

 Well-crafted page titles can attract more organic traffic and improve your website’s visibility in SERPs.

 There is also an additional benefit to click-through rates, as properly optimized page titles should entice users to click on your website in the search results.
 This can help improve your search engine rankings, in Google, as the search engine knows users are more likely to click through to your page.